Manuito83/cavokator_xamarin/README.md

   * Highlight good/poor weather conditions
   * Expand TAFORS for better readability
   * Share weather information with other applications <b>(new)</b>

+- Decode NOTAMS
+  * Accept IATA or ICAO CODES
+  * Show the elapsed time from publication
+  * Fully decode ICAO NOTAMS, including categories, subcategories, coordinates (with map view), validity period, altitudes and much more
+  * Validity periods are continuously compared to the actual time and the user can easily spot if the NOTAM is currently valid
+  * Share individual NOTAMS with images or plain text

 - Decode runway condition (MOTNE)
   * Accept several decoding formats <b>(new)</b>
   * Click directly in METAR string to beging decoding <b>(new)</b>